lemlac/pylem/docs/reference.md

 ---

-*This document captures the current state of the Mulem design.
+*This document captures the current state of the Pylem design.
 The language is still evolving.*